XORBKPT/Energy_Grid_Command_1st-Iteration/README.md

 Enter command:
 ```

-This example demonstrates deploying resources, handling blackouts, and responding to a random event, giving players a clear sense of the game’s flow.
+This example demonstrates deploying resources, handling blackouts, and responding to random events and game flow.

 ---

 ## Typical ASCII Terminal Output
-Here’s a sample of the game’s terminal output, including color-coded stability indicators (green for stable, red for unstable in a real terminal):
+Here’s a sample of the game’s terminal output, including color-coded stability indicators (green for stable, red for unstable, in a real terminal):

 ```
 Welcome to Energy Grid Command!